Puzzlepart/bestillingsportalen/Sensitivity-labels.md

 This functionality needs to be enabled and configured for it to work.

 _Note - Due to limitations in the Microsoft Graph API, labels can only be applied using the Delegated permissions model.
-This means a Service Account (this can be the same one used for Provision Assist) is required.
+This means a Service Account (this can be the same one used for Bestillingsportalen) is required.
 This account must NOT have MFA configured._

 _The username and password for this account is stored in Key Vault in order to ensure it is as secure as possible._

-_When this restriction is removed, we will update Provision Assist to use Application permissions, removing the need for a NO MFA Service Account._
+_When this restriction is removed, we will update Bestillingsportalen to use Application permissions, removing the need for a NO MFA Service Account._

 We will first cover how the functionality works and then how to enable it.